-5 Tips to Create an Outdoor Space
+5 Tips for an Outdoor Remodel in NYC

 Decide on your outdoor space plan

-Santi, the Sweeten general contractor who transformed K.V.’s backyard, shared the following advice with us: “Just like any other project around the house, I would recommend taking some time to decide what your goal is”—and whether you’ll be using the space primarily for dining, grilling, gardening, or play?
+Santi, the Sweeten general contractor who transformed K.V.’s backyard, shared the following advice with us: “Just like any other project around the house, I recommend taking some time to decide what your goal is” for your outdoor space.
+Will you be using the space primarily for dining, grilling, gardening, or play?
 Decide what you want to prioritize: functionality or ornamentation.
-If there are kids involved, that will be a determining factor.”
+If there are kids involved, that will be a determining factor.

 K.V. had her heart set on bluestone to create a walkway to the elevated patio in her backyard.
 “She had a budget she didn’t want to go over,” Santi said.
-“She asked us to price bluestone, but it was a little too high, so we looked for other materials.”
+“She asked us to price out bluestone, but it was a little too high, so we looked for other materials.”
 He added, “Homeowners should always price projects with different materials [because] changing the materials doesn’t mean changing the final goal or look of the design.”

 Choosing plants for color, texture, and to enhance privacy

 We asked Justin, a horticulturist at Costa Farms, to fill us in on how to choose the right plants.
 “The first and most important thing is to get a realistic sense of your area’s growing conditions,” he said.
 “Consider the sun, moisture, and exposure to wind, and then pick plants that like or at least tolerate what your space has to offer.”

 For those sunny spots, Justin recommends heat-loving tropical plants, such as hibiscus, mandevilla, and allamanda.
 In shady areas, birds of paradise and majesty palm are perfect for adding drama.
 Croton and colorful aglaonema provide a pop of color.
 If you choose plants that won’t survive the winter, keep them in a pot so you can bring them indoors when temperatures drop.